The short answer

 What about bottled water for formula?

-- ·Low nitrate (label should show <1 mg/L, especially for infants under 6 months)
+- ·Low nitrate—the label should show <1 mg/L, especially for infants under 6 months.

-- ·"Nursery water" labeled products typically have fluoride at 0.7 mg/L — fine for infants over 6 months in consultation with your paediatrician
+- ·"Nursery water" labelled products typically have fluoride at 0.7 mg/L—fine for infants over 6 months in consultation with your paediatrician.

 Formula preparation with well water

 Well water is not tested by the EPA or included in utility monitoring reports.
-If you use well water, the CDC and AAP both recommend testing it annually — and before using it for infant formula.
+If you use well water, the CDC and AAP both recommend testing before using it for infant formula, and annually after that.

 Step-by-step: formula water decisions